hominoids/SBC_Case_Builder/README.md

   git submodule update

 ```
+NOTE: SBC Model Framework is regularly updated whenever new devices are added, corrections are made or bugs are fixed.
+IT is a good practice to regularly update the SBC Model Framework submodule to make new devices available in SBC Case Builder and avoid issues.

 ## SBC Case Builder Features:
 -  Autonomous Multi-SBC, Multi-Case Parametric Generation
 -  Autonomous SBC and Accessory Model I/O Openings